Interlacing Diffusions: Applications and examples

 \subsection{Brownian motions with drifts}

-The processes considered here were first introduced by Ferrari and Frings in \cite{FerrariFrings} but there only the \textit{fixed time} picture was studied.
+The processes considered here were first introduced by Ferrari and Frings in \cite{FerrariFrings} (there only the \textit{fixed time} picture was studied, namely no statement was made about the distribution of the projections on single levels as processes).
 They form a generalization of the process studied in the first subsection.